SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 ## spectrometry_type

 - The spectrophotometry method used to measure the delta carbon-13 value (δ13C or d13C):

-  - Isotope Ratio Mass Spectrometer (IRMS).
+  - `IRMS`:Isotope Ratio Mass Spectrometer.

-  - Accelerated Mass Spectrometer (AMS).
+  - `AMS`: Accelerated Mass Spectrometer.

 - Specify:

   -`NR` when this is not reported.
   -`NA` when the sample has no radiocarbon date.